Mark-Gaela/CIS-106/lab1.md

 ### Question 5 (Extra credit 2 pts - Optional)
 On the Distrowatch homepage in the menu located in the middle of the page, you will find an option called **“Submit Distribution”.** This option lists all the Linux distros that are pending evaluation, on development or that are experiencing some sort of legal constraint.
 Select one of these distributions and in a paragraph, share your thoughts. (keep it simple 5 to 8 sentences).
 **CutiefishOS is a Linux based OS Type built off of Ubuntu that is waiting for evaluation.
 The main goal of this operating system is to have a Linux based operating system that has an elegant and simplistic design.
-This linux distribution looks to heavily adopt the design language of Apple’s macOS.
-In my opinion, the idea of simplistic linux distribution is good for introducing linux to a new user but I believe it is counterintuitive to Linux’s overall philosophy.
-Linux’s practicality is hard to simplify even if they make the front-end of linux visually pleasing.**
+CutiefishOS also develops their own OS applications to provide a more cohesive experience.
+This linux distribution looks to heavily adopt the design language and software ecosystem of Apple’s macOS.
+In my opinion, the idea of a simplistic linux distribution is good for casual users instead of power users.**

 ## Working with DistroTest.net